 As painful as it is to say it, we humans are a dirty lot, especially when it comes to carbon emissions.
 In NZ, our vehicles take out the top spot, spewing out 45% of our carbon emissions, followed by the manufacturing sector at just over 20%.
 Sitting in third place is our electricity industry at a little over 10% (info courtesy of MBIE’s 2015 report).
 Eek!

 Because we all influence NZ’s total electricity demand, and therefore the kind of generation that gets used, that means we have a responsibility to think about the carbon emissions that are being created to satisfy our thirst for electricity.
-It’s easy to think that because they’re with a company that generates electricity from renewables, you’re using cleaner electricity at your house.
+And don’t be fooled into thinking that because you’re with a company that generates electricity from renewables, you’re using cleaner electricity at your house.
 The truth is that our national power supply is like a pot of vegetable soup.
 You get a mix of whatever is in the pot when you take your serving.
 Some may be carbon-free, and some dirty, but being with a renewable generator doesn’t mean clean electricity gets to your place.

 So, how can we be smarter with our energy use and cut back our carbon emission levels (oh, and save money!)?
 It’s actually pretty simple (phew!).
 Here’s our pick of the carbon-cutting crop: